 Ribcage bragging is the name of the supposed standard of beauty trend in 2017.
 Bella Hadid, Rita Ora, Nicole Scherzinger, Kourtney Kardashian, Stefanie Giesinger, Kate Beckinsale, Kate Hudson, Myleene Klass, and Chloe Madeley were a part of this trend.

-This new beauty trend was viral in 2017 on Instagram.
-The models were showing how much their rib cage was protruding.
-Most people find that very weird.
 These trends can affect the population because they will be subject to unhealthy weight loss to show how low their body fat is.
 Most of these models are naturally skinny.

 However, they lose even more weight to brag about their rib cage.
 Models have to be thin, but their fans were concerned about their health and being underweight.
 Please, don’t be lured by such trends.
 You’re already naturally skinny.